 Trading in the spot market means that you need to close the position the very same day.

-Prices may not go down the exact same day, which may result in a loss or nullify the transaction.
+Prices may not go down on the exact same day, which may result in a loss or nullify the transaction.
 Even if the stock closes at the same price you sold them at, you still have to bear the interest rate to the broker.

 This means you lose the amount, in maximum probability.